Psychtoolbox-3/psychtoolbox-3.github.com/docs/VRRSupport.md

 also showed some improvement, but is less stable than AMD, just as expected.

 These are operating system and hardware limitations at the moment.
 Future
-versions of Psychtoolbox and especially in combination with future versions of
+versions of Psychtoolbox and especially in combination with future
-the Linux operating system are expected to provide vastly improved support and
+versions of the Linux operating system are expected to provide vastly
-stability with AMD graphics cards and potentially Intel graphics chips, much
+improved support and stability with modern AMD graphics cards - Ryzen
+integrated processor graphics, or Navi discrete gpu's and later models
+recommended for best results, Vega may also work well but is so far
-less so with [NVidia](NVidia) hardware.
+untested - and potentially Intel graphics chips, much less so with [NVidia](NVidia)
+hardware.
 But only time will tell...
 Stay tuned...